taseikyo/PyQt5-Apps/README.md

 ### FFmpeg Helper

-[FFmpeg Helper](ffmpeg-helper) is a FFmpeg-based tool to cut/merge video and extract audio from the video.
+[FFmpeg Helper](ffmpeg-helper) is a FFmpeg-based tool to cut/merge video, extract audio from the video and merge video & audio to new video.

 <div align="center">
     <img src="images/ffmpeg-helper.gif" alt="FFmpeg Helper" title="FFmpeg Helper" />